Half Equations Hydrogen Fuel Cell

 • Q: Are hydrogen fuel cells truly clean?

 • A: The only byproduct of a hydrogen fuel cell is water, making it a relatively clean energy source.
-However, the production of hydrogen itself can have environmental impacts depending on the method used (e.g., electrolysis using renewable energy sources is cleaner than steam methane reforming).
+On the flip side, the production of hydrogen itself can have environmental impacts depending on the method used (e.g., electrolysis using renewable energy sources is cleaner than steam methane reforming).

 • Q: What are the main challenges hindering the widespread adoption of hydrogen fuel cells?